schibsted/spid-tech-docs/resources/articles/authentication.md

 Schibsted Account uses
 [OAuth 2.0 (draft 11)](http://tools.ietf.org/html/draft-ietf-oauth-v2-11) for
 authentication and authorization.
-With OAuth 2.0, you obtain an access token for a user via a redirect to SchAcc, then you use this token to perform authorized requests on behalf of that user by including it with API requests in either
+With OAuth 2.0, you obtain an access token for a user via a redirect to Schibsted account, then you use this token to perform authorized requests on behalf of that user by including it with API requests in either

 - the HTTP Authorization Header (recommended):